reactioncommerce/reaction-docs/public-docs/blocks-api.md

 ### registerBlockHOC()

 It is generally recommended that you register any higher order components at the same time you register your presentational Block Components, but this method exists so that you have the option to only register a HOC and leave the Block Component alone.
-Note that this _adds_ your HOC's and does **not** replace the existing ones.
+Note that this _adds_ your HOCs and does **not** replace the existing ones.

 Considering that a HOC injects things on props, this method will not be likely be useful for most cases (since you have to update the Block Component to use the new props).
-However, one valid use case for this is render highjacking.
+However, one valid use case for this is render hijacking.
 For example, you might add a HOC that decides whether to render the child Block Component based on conditions outside of the component.
 In that case, the Block Component doesn't need to do anything with props.

 ```jsx
 import { registerBlockHOC } from "@reactioncommerce/reaction-components";